 The base year for calculating RPPI is 2013, using January 2013 as the base month.
 The first quarter of 2013 is considered the index’s base quarter.

 According to this index, 51,452 lease agreements were signed in Dubai in January 2022.
 52 percent of these were brand new, and 81 percent were annual contracts.
-The majority of these tenancy agreements were for two-bedroom Properties for rent in Dubai.
+The majority of these tenancy agreements were for two-bedroom apartments.
 Renters continued to prefer one-bedroom units.